windicss/svelte-windicss-preprocess/CONTRIBUTING.md

 ### Test your changes

-You should add a new test file for your changes into [test](/tree/main/test) folder, the file should has extension `.test.ts`.
+You should add a new test file for your changes into [test](/tree/main/test) folder, the file should have extension `.test.ts`.

 Run tests:
 ```